Filter Options

 Which animals am I likely to see?

 “Exactly which animals you see on a 6-day safari in Uganda will depend greatly on which parks and forests you visit.
-On a southwestern safari, assuming that you opt to track both, you can be all but certain of seeing gorillas, while the odds of encountering chimps stand at around 80%.
+On a southwestern safari, assuming that you opt to track gorillas and chimps, you can be almost certain of seeing gorillas, while the odds of encountering chimps stand above 80%.
 Queen Elizabeth, Murchison Falls and Kidepo Valley are all home to four of the Big Five, the exception being rhinos.
-If your itinerary includes any of these three parks, you can be reasonably confident of spotting elephants, buffalos and lions, but you are less likely to see a leopard.
-Boat trips in Queen Elizabeth and Murchison Falls are great for hippos, crocodiles and aquatic birds, while giraffes are common in Murchison Falls, Kidepo Valley and Lake Mburo.
-Ziwa Rhino & Wildlife Ranch protects Uganda’s only white rhinos, which can be tracked on foot and are almost invariably seen, even on a short day visit.
+If your itinerary includes any of these three parks, you can be reasonably confident of spotting elephants, buffalo and lions, but you are less likely to see a leopard.
+Boat trips in Queen Elizabeth and Murchison Falls are great for hippos, crocodiles and waterbirds.
+Giraffes are common in Murchison Falls, Kidepo Valley and Lake Mburo.
+Ziwa Rhino and Wildlife Ranch protects Uganda’s only white rhinos.
+They can be tracked on foot and are almost always seen, even on a short day visit.
 The country’s most characteristic antelope is the endemic Uganda kob.
 Uganda is renowned for its diversity of monkeys.
-Among the more commonly seen species are olive baboon, Uganda mangabey, Uganda red colobus, Rwenzori colobus and vervet, patas, red-tailed and l’Hoest’s monkeys.
-Uganda is also home to more than 1,000 bird species, with aquatic and forest specialists being particularly well represented.”
+Among the more commonly seen species are olive baboon, Uganda mangabey, Uganda red colobus, Rwenzori colobus, vervet monkey, patas monkey, red-tailed monkey and L’Hoest’s monkey.
+Uganda is also home to 1,080 bird species, with aquatic and forest specialists being particularly well represented.”

 3